 Termites pose a threat to homes and businesses throughout Delaware.
 These pests have the potential to cause expensive damage to your property over an extended amount of time.
 It is estimated that termite repairs add up to billions of dollars each year.
 The Eastern subterranean termite is the type of termite most likely to cause problems for Delaware home and business owners, explain the termite exterminators at Viking Pest.
 One of the reasons termites are able to cause such significant damage is that they can eat away at the wood in your property unnoticed for years.
-Once secondary damage such as cracked walls and foundation issues become visible, the termite damage is typically very advanced.
+Once secondary damage such as cracked walls and framing issues become visible, the termite damage is typically very advanced.

 Subterranean Termite Mud Tunnels